-It’s the height of summer and peak season for the residential lettings market (notwithstanding the challenges presented by COVID-19).
+It’s the height of summer and peak season for the residential lettings market.
 As 12- and 24-month tenancies from previous summers begin to expire, many of our landlords will be deciding shortly whether to renew a tenancy, remarket their property, or regain vacant possession.
 With that in mind, we have put together this comprehensive guide to walk you through each stage of the end-of-tenancy process regardless of how you choose to proceed.

 Renewals, relets, and everything else...